Weighted Blankets and Sleep Sacks: Do they really improve sleep?

 Safety Considerations

 Believe it or not, companies do not have to go through any sort of official safety certification to sell infant sleep attire (sleep surfaces, such as cribs and bassinets do have specific CPSC safety requirements that you can read here).
 You might assume that because something is for sale it is safe, but the reality is that business is often ahead of science.
-We just don't know whether weighted sleep sacks pose safety risks beyond typical sleep sacks.
-The limited research that has been done doesn't suggest there are significant safety hazards; however, infants were monitored while wearing weighted blankets in the studies that do exist.
-If you decide to purchase one, consider the following:
+Below are some of the safety concerns with using weighted sleep sacks:

 The Bottom Line: Should you buy a weighted sleep sack or blanket for your baby or toddler?